joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 List of blockades the Player has collected so far.

 **-private playingPiece: ArrayList<PlayingPiece>**
-The HexSpaces the user can move with.
+The HexSpaces the userEntity can move with.

 **-private specialAction: SpecialAction**
-The budget the user has for the current round.
+The budget the userEntity has for the current round.
 Is set from the action cards and reset either at the end of the game or value-by-value each time the corresponding method (draw, remove, steal) is called.

 **-private history: ArrayList<CardAction>**
-Each time the user plays a Card of any type, its history is appended with the corresponding CardAction.
+Each time the userEntity plays a Card of any type, its history is appended with the corresponding CardAction.

 **-private drawPile: ArrayList<Cards>**
-List of cards the user has in his drawpile.
+List of cards the userEntity has in his drawpile.

 **-private handPile: ArrayList<Cards>**
-List of cards the user has in his drawPile.
+List of cards the userEntity has in his drawPile.

 **-private discardPile: ArrayList<Cards>**
-List of cards the user has in his discardPile.
+List of cards the userEntity has in his discardPile.

 **-private bought: Boolean**
-Indicates whether the user has already bought a Card in the current round.
+Indicates whether the userEntity has already bought a Card in the current round.

 **\+ public findPath(activeCards: ArrayList<Card>, playingPiece: PlayingPiece): ArrayList<HexSpace>**
 Calls PathFinder with the cards and the selected playingPiece.
 Returns the same arrayList the PathFinder returns.